The Church of the East: Christianity’s Forgotten Fourth Branch

 At the spiritual heart of the Church of the East lies one of Christianity’s most ancient and theologically profound liturgies: the Liturgy of Addai and Mari, still in use in the church today.
 This Eucharistic prayer is remarkable for its antiquity and its singular theological content.
 Dating to the fourth century or earlier, it stands as a monument to the church’s continuity with apostolic practice.

-Most striking to modern liturgists is what the Anaphora (Eucharistic prayer) notably lacks: the institution narrative—the explicit recitation of Christ’s words at the Last Supper (“This is my body… this is my blood”).
-Instead, the prayer emphasizes the memorial (zacharona) of Christ’s entire redemptive work, the epiclesis (invocation of the Holy Spirit), and the remembrance of the church’s communion with heaven.
-For centuries, Roman theologians argued that a Eucharistic prayer without an institution narrative was invalid.
-Only in 2001 did the Vatican formally recognize the Liturgy of Addai and Mari as a valid Eucharistic prayer, confirming the consecration as valid despite the absence of the narrative formula.
+Most striking to modern liturgists is the way the Anaphora (Eucharistic prayer) handles the institution narrative—the words of Christ at the Last Supper (“This is my body… this is my blood”).
+Unlike most other historic Eucharistic prayers, Addai and Mari does not recite these words in a single, continuous narrative.
+Instead, as the Vatican itself observed in 2001, the words of institution are present “not in a coherent narrative way and ad litteram, but rather in a dispersed euchological way”—woven throughout the prayer alongside the memorial of Christ’s entire redemptive work, the epiclesis (invocation of the Holy Spirit), and the remembrance of the church’s communion with heaven.
+For centuries, Roman theologians had questioned whether a Eucharistic prayer lacking the customary narrative formula could effect a valid consecration.
+In 2001, the Vatican formally recognized the Liturgy of Addai and Mari as a valid Eucharistic prayer, concluding that its dispersed presentation of the dominical words satisfies the requirement that the words of institution be present and operative in the consecration.1

 This recognition signified something profound: that the Church of the East’s ancient practice, developed independently of Rome, embodied orthodox sacramental theology and was worthy of recognition as authentically apostolic.